 Sometimes, headaches can be a symptom of an underlying health condition.
 One of the things doctors look for when trying to understand the cause of a headache is the type and location of the pain.

-Damage or pressure on the nerves of the upper part of the spinal column, neck, scalp, and back of the head can result in occipital neuralgia, or cervicogenic headaches.
+Damage or pressure on the nerves of the upper part of the spinal column, neck, scalp, and back of the head can result in occipital neuralgia.

 The pain usually starts in the back of the neck then spreads.
 Some people will also experience pain on the scalp, forehead, or behind the eyes.

 They might also be sensitive to light or sound.

 The condition will usually get better on its own.
 To manage the symptoms, a person can try: